parrrate/exercises/src/overview.md

 # Exercises

 Random Rust exercises.
+Mostly typesystem-oriented.

-**Warning: this is a live-edited website, errors and accidental spoilers are to be expected.**
+**Warning if you're viewing this not on github.io: this is a live-edited website, errors and accidental spoilers are to be expected.**

 # Solutions

-Currently solutions are mostly provided in a non-human-readable form in the page source.
+Presently, solutions are often provided in a non-human-readable (compacted+misformatted) form as hidden code.
-Those are mostly intended for testing that the exercise is even possible to solve.
+Those are intended for testing that the exercise is even possible to solve.
 ```rust
 # /*
 fn fix_me() {  // Greyed out because the solution changes this line.